Episode - 3F12\\

-* ConvenientlyTimedDistraction: Superintendant Chalmers is returning Agnes Skinner from a date when they are greeted by Seymour on an apron.
-Skinner wishes for a distraction to take attention away from his embarrasing situation, and at that moment Krusty flies by on his airplane, wailing loudly.
-"That'll do", says Seymour.
+* ConvenientlyTimedDistraction: Superintendant Chalmers is returning Agnes Skinner from a date when they are greeted by Seymour in his pajamas.
+Skinner wishes for a distraction to take attention away from his embarrassing situation, and at that moment Krusty flies by on his airplane, wailing loudly.
+"That'll do nicely," says Seymour.

-* EpicFail: When Lisa and Bart find Rory B. Bellows and confront him with the knowledge that they know he is Krusty The Clown, he at first insisted he was Bellows, before trying to escape by boat.
+* EpicFail: When Lisa and Bart find Rory B. Bellows and confront him with the knowledge that they know he is Krusty The Clown, he at first insists he is Bellows, before trying to escape by boat.
 Only to find the boat was still docked and tied.